Jebonn/Active-Directory-Lab/README.md

 </p>

 2. Under "User Configuration" go to Policies -> Administrative Templates -> Desktop.
 Click "Desktop Wallpapers" then "Edit Policy Setting".
 3. Change the setting to "Enabled".
-Under "Wallpaper Name" enter the path of the downloaded wallpaper from earlier.
+Under "Wallpaper Name" enter the path of the downloaded wallpaper from the Windows 11 VM.
 The Wallpaper Style can be changed to preference.
 Finish by clicking "Apply" and "OK".
 <p float="left">
   <img src="/images/Part10/Part10-Step3.jpg" width="400"/>
 </p>